dilipabc/node_frame_1/README.md

 You can easily create a model file in this framework.

 * Process
 Create any model "fileName.js" file in app/Http/Models.
-For easily handling model name Create as table name and first character is capital save with the file as .js extension.
+For easily handling model name Create as table name and first character is lowercase save with the file as .js extension.

 * Sample file name